-Information on credit risk mitigation methods (Table 4.3 of Directive No. 4482-U of the Bank of Russia) as at 1 January 2020 and 1 January 2019 is presented in Note 7.1 hereof (Table 7.1.6).
+Information on credit risk mitigation methods is disclosed in accordance with Table 4.3 of Directive No. 4482-U of the Bank of Russia on a semiannual basis and is presented in Note 7.1.6 of the Explanatory Notes to the annual financial statements for 2020.